 Companies House Government agency that incorporates and dissolves companies.
 It registers the information companies are required by law to supply and makes it public.

 Competitors Other businesses within your market that compete with you for sales.
-To be successful, you must be able to set your business apart from your competitors.
+To be successful, you must be able to know what your competitors are up to and set your business apart from them.

 Credit control The system that helps to ensure that credit is only given to customers who are able to pay, and that they pay on time.

 Crowdfunding An alternative way of funding a project or venture by raising small amounts from many people, typically online.

 Employers' liability insurance Almost all employers must have this insurance by law.
 It provides protection against claims for accidents or illnesses employees suffer because of work.

 Employment contract Explains the legal terms and conditions for employees and workers.
 If you don't provide an employment contract, you must at least provide a written statement of employment on or before the first day of work.

 Entrepreneur Someone who takes personal financial risk to set up a business or businesses.
 They're driven by a desire to be successful and wealthy rather than simply work for themselves.